Cool Tool: Wrench for Removing Faucets

 A cool faucet wrench

-Replacing a faucet is easy once you get the retaining nuts off.
+Replacing a leaky faucet is easy once you get the retaining nuts off.
 But that’s easier said than done.
 If you’re like most DIY plumbers, you probably use a cheap basin wrench.
 That means you have to crawl on your back all the way into the sink base.
-Then you have to arch your back, reach all the way up to the sink deck (while holding a flashlight in your mouth) and hook the jaw onto the faucet nuts.
+Then you have to arch your back, reach all the way up to the sink deck (while holding a flashlight in your mouth) and hook the jaw onto the leaky faucet nuts.